wiktor-falek/bonfire/README.md

 - [x] Creating block relationship when one user blocks the other one
 - [ ] Ignoring incoming messages, friend requests from blocked users
 - [ ] Dispatching invites/accepts/blocks
+- [ ] Notifications on friend invite when not in pending friend requests view

 ### Messages